John Knittel: Return to Switzerland and foreign travels

 In 1921, Knittel settled in Switzerland with his wife, children and Hichens near Lake Geneva.
 In the following years, he took his family on his wide travels: Egypt, Algeria, Tunisia.
 In Egypt, he was impressed by Mohandas Karamchand Gandhi and supported a Schweizer Project dedicated to improving the life of poor fellaheen.
 The uncertain world political situation compelled the Knittels to return to Europe.
 In 1938 they began to live in the Haus Römersteig at the vineyards of Maienfeld in Graubünden.

 World War II and its results

 After the beginning of World War II, he visited Propaganda Minister Joseph Goebbels and with an introduction by Hans Carossa became a member of the Europäische Schriftsteller-Vereinigung (European Writers' League).
-In 1943 several friends of his daughter were sentenced to death for their participation in White Rose (Weiße Rose) - Willi Graf, Alexander Schmorell and Kurt Huber.
+In 1943 several friends of his daughter were sentenced to death for their participation in the anti-Nazi resistance group White Rose (Weiße Rose) - Willi Graf, Alexander Schmorell and Kurt Huber.
 He was denounced by his Swiss colleagues as a "Nazi Friend" (Nazifreund) and was expelled from the Schweizer Schriftsteller Verband (SSV).